lightward/mechanic-tasks/docs/unpublish-products-that-have-been-out-of-stock-for-x-days/README.md

 Tags: Inventory, Products, Unpublish

-This task monitors for inventory changes, and records the time when a product's inventory falls to 0 or less.
-Then, on an hourly basis, the task will unpublish any products with a recorded out-of-stock time of at least x days ago.
+This task watches for inventory updates.
+When a product's total inventory becomes 0 or less, the current time will be recorded for that product.
+Then, on an hourly basis, this task will unpublish any products with a recorded out-of-stock time of at least x days ago.

 * View in the task library: [tasks.mechanic.dev/unpublish-products-that-have-been-out-of-stock-for-x-days](https://tasks.mechanic.dev/unpublish-products-that-have-been-out-of-stock-for-x-days)
 * Task JSON, for direct import: [task.json](../../tasks/unpublish-products-that-have-been-out-of-stock-for-x-days.json)